SheetHelper logo

 That makes XLOOKUP easier to read and less likely to return a wrong result silently.

 If you need a refresher on why VLOOKUP errors happen, see the VLOOKUP troubleshooting guide.
+If your current problem is pulling data from another worksheet, start with VLOOKUP across sheets, then switch to XLOOKUP when your Excel version supports it.

-4. Use if_not_found Instead of Showing #N/A
+5. Use if_not_found Instead of Showing #N/A

 When a lookup value does not exist, XLOOKUP returns #N/A unless you provide the optional [if_not_found] argument.